PavelSharp/br2proj/README.md

 ## Intro

-br2pro is an open-source utility and an addon for Blender.
+br2proj is an open-source utility for processing Bloodrayne 2 game files

+This is implemented as an addon for Blender(tested only on 4.3).

 Currently, it supports importing the following file formats: